galessio709/theoc/README.md

 To replicate the performance analysis of the Object-Centric Compliance Checking tool, follow these steps:

 ### 1. Setup the Environment
-The application backend must running with Docker or manually, refer to "Getting Started" section of this readme.
+The application backend must be running with Docker or manually, refer to "Getting Started" section of this readme.

 ### 2. Running Performance Tests
 The tests are executed using `pytest` and `pytest-benchmark`.
 Run the following commands: